ele-ben/functions-experiments/ReadMe.txt

 It takes as input a vector (res), identical to the target column, but ordered in the wished way.
-For example, it could take either one of the columns of the output of orderStimWithinTasks. it returns a dataframe identical to df2shuf, where the rows are ordered according to res For each element of res, it takes all of df2shuf rows having that value in targetCol selects a random one among these and appends it in the new, re-ordered, dataframe (df_output)
+For example, it could take either one of the columns of the output of orderStimWithinTasks. it returns a dataframe identical to df2shuf, where the rows are ordered according to res It first shuffles the df2shuf rows.
+Then, for each element of res, it takes all of df2shuf rows having that value in targetCol selects the first one among these and appends it in the new, re-ordered, dataframe (df_output).
+The initial shuffle allows to pick the first of the matching row and still having a random looking final df.
-Performance: it takes 5 minutes to run it 500 times.
+Performance: it takes 4 seconds to run 10 times.
 This cannot fail by construction

 -- DfBooleanOrder FUNCTION